kif/SE_training/1_Project/index.rst

 Structure your code
 -------------------

-   - Separate library from scripts: libraries are reuseable
+   - Separate library from scripts:

+      * libraries are reuseable

-   - Separate GUI from calculation: unless maintenance become a nightmare
+   - Separate GUI from calculation:
+      *  Otherwise maintenance become a nightmare
+      *  allows to change the front-end

    - Define a licenses for your work.

 ----